Who is the typical Lang School student?

 Who is the typical Lang School parent?

-The typical Lang School parent is collaboratorative and prepared to support their child in a wide variety of ways with the recognition that school is not a solution to every challenge.
-Some of our students need targeted outside supports in order to reinforce the school's work and to generalize emerging skills across settings.
-Our parents are eager to engage with the school in a team-oriented process of identifying and meeting their child's needs holistically.
-We offer parent workshops throughout the school year, and our Parent Association is an active support network for the school and, most of all, for the parent community itself.
+The typical Lang School parent is prepared to partner with school staff in supporting their child in a wide variety of ways with the recognition that school is not a stand-alone solution to their child's every challenge.
+That said, Lang is prepared to be a key member of each student's "village."
+Some of our students need targeted supports beyond school in order to reinforce the school's work and to generalize emerging skills across settings.
+Our parents are eager to engage with the school in a team-based process of identifying and meeting their child's needs as they emerge, develop, and shift.
+Lang offers parent workshops throughout the school year, and our Parent Association serves as a support network for our parent community.

-Families must demonstrate an ability to pay tuition and fees.
-Our parents successfully seek reimbursement of tuition from the Department of Education.
+The parents of our students with IEPs successfully seek reimbursement of tuition from the Department of Education (DoE).

 The Lang School Application may be downloaded here.